codekirei/codekirei.github.io-generator/readme.md

     - browserconfig.xml
     - favicon.ico // generate all favicons
   - images        // minify and rev
+    - img         // used in image tag
+    - bg          // used in background tag
   - markup        // jade/md -> html
     - pages       // jade pages
     - posts       // md posts with frontmatter